 The Eurovision Song Contest (ESC) continues to captivate audiences around the world, offering EBU Members a cost-effective primetime Saturday night show, and two Semi-Finals, with guaranteed mass viewing.

 No other brand compares.
-An estimated audience of 189 million viewers watched the 2018 Eurovision Song Contest which was broadcast live in the 42 participating countries and across the world via YouTube.
-Viewers in the United States also saw the Grand Final live for the second year running on LogoTV.
+An estimated audience of 182 million viewers watched the 2019 Eurovision Song Contest which was broadcast live in the 41 participating countries and across the world via YouTube.

-Israel will host the 64th Eurovision Song Contest in Tel Aviv after Netta Barzilai gave her country its 4th win in Lisbon in May with "Toy".
-41 EBU Members and Associates will take part.
-The three live shows will take place at Tel Aviv Expo on 12, 14, 16 May 2019 under the theme "Dare to Dream".
+Israel hosted the 64th Eurovision Song Contest in Tel Aviv after Netta Barzilai gave her country its 4th win in Lisbon in May with "Toy".
+41 EBU Members and Associates took part.
+The three live shows took place at Tel Aviv Expo on 14, 16 and 18 May 2019 under the theme "Dare to Dream".
+Duncan Lawrence from the Netherlands gave his country its first win for 44 years when his song "Arcade" triumphed.

 English and French, with provision for commentary positions at the event